 - Awareness raising.
-Many who tackle a single class or a couple of lessons of RE a week have no opportunity to think about what this part of their professional life requires.
-A starting point might be a staff RE team meeting once a term, and the first meeting might raise awareness. - Skills and needs analysis.
-Research questionnaire approaches have given teachers a chance to say what they can do well, and what they need to be more effective.
-Many similar approaches could address this area.
-One key is in making links between RE and other subjects, the humanities, the expressive arts and so on. - Finding and adopting rationale for RE.
+Many who tackle a single class or a couple of RE lessons a week have no opportunity to think about what this part of their professional life requires.
+A starting point might be a staff RE team meeting once a term, and the first meeting might raise awareness.

+- Skills and needs analysis.

+Research questionnaire

+approaches have given teachers

+a chance to say what they can

+do well, and what they need to

+be more effective.
+Many similar

+approaches could address this

+area.
+One key is in making links

+between RE and other subjects,

+the humanities, the expressive

+arts and so on.

+- Finding and adopting rationale for RE.
 The need for a proper professional justification for RE teaching has been very often addressed by RE professionals, but not always by TWOS.
-There are many resources to help teachers to find a rationale, including some of the features developed in this syllabus. - Developing a framework of understanding about religions in which to develop subject knowledge.
-This is particularly important in building confidence and dealing with 'commitment issues'.
+There are many resources to help teachers to find a rationale, including some of the features developed in this syllabus.

+- Developing a framework of understanding about religions in which to develop subject knowledge.
+This is particularly important in building confidence

-- Accessing information and factual material to develop subject knowledge.
-From the huge Information pool, TWOS need to know where to begin, where to turn, and where to find help. - App cation of a full range of teaching and learning skills to the RE curriculum.
+- and dealing with 'commitment issues'. - Accessing information and factual material to develop subject knowledge.
+From the huge Information pool, TWOS need to know where to begin, where to turn, and where to find help - App cation of a full range of teaching and learning skills to the RE curriculum.
 Safety first leads to weak RE.
 TWOS need to be supported in active learning, linking their best methodological and pedagogical skills from their specialism to what happens In RE. - Monitoring and mentoring.
 The value of supportive and positive observation, sharing of practice and learning activities, as well as more formal monitoring, is clear.
-Why shouldn't schools provide time for collaboration and observation here ? - Team working is impossible without meetings, training opportunities and chances for professional development. - Time for meetings, collaboration, preparation and review is a reasonable request from the RE subject leader wherever TWOS are used.
+Why shouldn't schools provide time for collaboration and observation here? - Teamwork is impossible without meetings, training opportunities and chances for professional development. - Time for meetings, collaboration, preparation and review is a reasonable request from the RE subject leader wherever TWOS are used. - 2.
+Staff support strategies: teaching and learning in the classroom - Resource based learning, in which pupils rely less on the